thinkst/canarytokens-docs/docs/guide/svn-token.md

 ## What is an SVN Token

-This token alerts whenever anyone attemps to clone an SVN repository.
+This token alerts whenever anyone attempts to clone an SVN repository.

 ## Creating the token